replicatedhq/help-center/content/docs/native/customer-installations/airgapped-installations.md

 icon: "replicatedCircle"
 ---

 An "airgapped" environment is a network that has no path to inbound or outbound internet traffic at all.
-Some enterprise customers require that you ship a package they can install in their airgapped environment.
+Some enterprise customers require that you deliver a package they can install in their airgapped environment.

 Replicated supports this type of installation, using the following steps: